 Your clients may be exempt from filing an MTD VAT return if their business does not keep digital records for religious reasons, even if their accounts are handled by someone outside of your organisation who is able to do so.

 If accountants feel the businesses they represent should be exempt from filing an MTD VAT return for other reasons, they will also be able to apply for official MTD exemption status with HMRC, with HMRC, who will take a “case-by-case” approach to determining whether this is appropriate.

 Already exempt from online VAT submission?

-If your business is already free from having to file a VAT return online then it’s good news.
-HMRC have said “exemptions from MTD for VAT are the same as those that are already in place for online filing for VAT”.
+If your client’s business is already exempt from having to file VAT returns online, then good news!
+HMRC’s guidelines state that “exemptions from MTD for VAT are the same as those that are already in place for online filing for VAT”.

-Please note: if your clients are VAT exempt it means you won’t be able to register for VAT on purchases or sales, or reclaim any VAT on your business purchases or expenses.
+Please note: if your clients are VAT exempt, it means they won’t be able to register for VAT on purchases or sales, or reclaim any VAT on your business purchases or expenses.